 Using a broad palette of techniques and timbre in conjunction with his ability to weave together melody, counter-melody, bass, harmony, and rhythm into a highly orchestrated canvas of sound, Alex’s performances take the listener well beyond the instrument.
 He has graced stages across the world including live performances in Europe, Latin America, Asia, throughout North America, and at prestigious venues including Carnegie Hall, the Kennedy Center, and the Montreux Jazz Festival.
-He is planning to bring his newest album to the stage along with storytelling, improvisations and maybe even a little singing sometime this Fall.
+For now, during the time of COVID-19, De Grassi is writing and creating new music and looks forward to returning to the stage and performing when we can safely enjoy events once again.

 “His take on Hendrix’s “Angel” sounds a bit like it’s actually being played by an angel, just one bit of much beauty on this one.
 Enjoy!” — JamBase

 “There’s nobody in the guitar world who sounds like Alex de Grassi and this gorgeous gem of an album was worth the 17 year wait.”